-Chemotherapy is a type of systemic therapy that kills rapidly growing cells, such as cancer cells, or stops them from growing.
+Chemotherapy kills rapidly growing cells, such as cancer cells, or stops them from growing.

 Some healthy cells are also fast-growing including cells lining your intestines, those that make your hair grow, red blood cells and immune cells.
-When these healthy cells are damaged by chemotherapy it can cause side effects such as nausea, hair loss and anaemia and increase the risk of infections.
+When these healthy cells are damaged by chemotherapy it can cause side effects such as nausea, hair loss, anaemia and increase the risk of infections.